Gen Z Declares The New Name For 'Karen' And Millennials Are Over It: 'Where Are The Names For Men?'

 "I mean to me it feels like it's just a bit misogynistic.
 Where are the names of men who do things like this?
 I mean there are men who do similar s***, and Chad isn't exactly a negative," one Reddit user pointed out.
 A second wrote, "Of course it is once again aimed at women.
 Some things never change, no matter how progressive we like to believe we are."

-Other Reddit users weren't happy with the whole Karen/Jessica debacle regardless of sex, as multiple called for a ban on using real names in negative ways.
+Other Reddit users weren't happy with the whole Karen/Jessica debacle regardless of gender, as multiple called for a ban on using real names in negative ways.
 "This is stupid.
 We should not be using people's names as insults," one person wrote.
 Another lamented, "Can we stop ruining people's names?
 I already felt bad for anyone that happened to be named Karen and got viciously bullied over it, now we're doing it to another name?
 Can't we come up with a term instead?"

 The Karen/Jessica phenomenon may be as much about race as it is about gender